-Literaturpapst Marcel Reich-Ranicki rightly includes Höhenflugrekord, an absolute classic of the Neue Sachlichkeit, in his highly influential Der Kanon–Erzählungen .
-In the FAZ in 2010, however, he pointed out that Feuchtwanger’s writing was sometimes “gaudy”.
+Literaturpapst Marcel Reich-Ranicki rightly includes Höhenflugrekord, a classic of the Neue Sachlichkeit, in his influential Der Kanon–Erzählungen .
+In the Frankfurter Allgemeine Zeitung in 2010, however, he argued that Feuchtwanger’s writing was sometimes “gaudy”.

-Bayerischer Rundfunk noted in 2014 , when broadcasting a rerun of Dietrich Leube’s TV documentary Lion Feuchtwanger: Geachtet & geächtet, that it was with Erfolg that Lion Feuchtwanger staked his claim to immortality.
+Bayerischer Rundfunk, on the occasion of its 2014 rerun of Dietrich Leube’s TV documentary Lion Feuchtwanger: Geachtet & geächtet, argued that it was with Erfolg that Lion Feuchtwanger staked his claim to immortality.

-At the Bibliothek der verbrannten und verbannten Buecher at Munich’s new NS-Dokumentationszentrum.
+With Edgar at the Bibliothek der verbrannten und verbannten Bücher at Munich’s new NS-Dokumentationszentrum.
 Oskar Maria Graf famously commented that he wished the Nazis had burned his books in 1933; a year later they were in fact banned.
-The yellow edition of Jud Suess appears to be the 1931 Th.
+The yellow edition of Jud Süss appears to be the 1931 Th.
 Knaur Nachf.
 Verlag (Berlin) edition.
 The total print run in German up until 1933 was 200,000; in other European languages (English, French and a dozen others), Yiddish and Hebrew it was 638,000.

 Sad news–Peter Feuchtwanger the pianist has died.
-His obituary in the SZ describes him fondly and rather well, and also sketches in some background about Bavaria and the Feuchtwanger family, including Lion.
+His obituary in the Süddeutsche Zeitung describes him fondly and rather well, and also sketches in some background about Bavaria and the Feuchtwanger family, including Lion.